25 Foil Pack Camping Meal Ideas for Your Spring Adventure Under the Stars

 14) Ranch Chicken and Bacon

-We usually cut our chicken into bite-sized pieces so it cooks evenly with the potatoes.
+You’ll want boneless, skinless chicken breasts, potatoes, ranch seasoning mix, bacon, and shredded cheddar cheese.
+We usually cut the chicken into bite-sized chunks so it cooks evenly with the potatoes.

 15) Asian Style Tofu Delight